0xN0BADC0FF33/pdf_filler/README.md

 ```

 ## Known Bugs?
 - PDF's only looks fine in chrome.
 Firefox okay but looks ugly.
 Acrobat only shows text if you click on it.
+Will maybe fixed.

 ### Todo
 Look at projects page but a little list
 - [x] Login Form
-- [ ] User Interface
+- [x] User Interface
 - [ ] Add own notes to different berichtshefte
 - [ ] Option to recreate the AI completion if not satisfied
 - [x] Login into your moodle to see HOMEOFFICE Calculator (@1sqp)